TanyaRaik/TanyaRaik/README.md

 ### Hi there 👋

+:woman_technologist: I have been working for more than **6 years** in Testing.
+:woman_student: Currently I'm studying automation tools and techniques at **QA.guru school**.

 <!--
 **TanyaRaik/TanyaRaik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.